Green Day in the Bay 2014

 * Habitat for Humanity - drop off for any household goods, clothing, kitchen items, baby toys, etc.

 * Old Medications - The WFB Police Department will be collecting old medications for disposal.

 Items available for drop-off include:

 • Monitors and Terminals ($10 fee may apply)

 • Telecom equipment

 • Personal Electronics (video games)

 COST: No cost to attend.

-There will be FREE give-aways to include reusable grocery totes, live plants, and bird treats.
+There will be FREE give-aways to include reusable grocery totes, live plants.
 Plus you’ll walk away with lots of fun ideas and interesting tips on ways to make your life greener and healthier.

 HISTORY of GREEN DAY IN THE BAY